iDevicesInc/SweetBlue/README.md

 Getting Started
 ===============

-Add these to the root of your AndroidManifiest.xml:
+Add these to the root of your AndroidManifest.xml:
 ```xml
 <uses-sdk android:minSdkVersion="18" android:targetSdkVersion="19" />
 <uses-permission android:name="android.permission.BLUETOOTH" />